krzysztofzuraw/blog/blog/2016/2016-12-04-aws-transcoder/index.md

 ---
 title: Transcoding with AWS- part one
 date: '2016-12-04T10:00Z'
-slug: '/blog/2016/transcoding-aws-part-one.html'
+slug: '/blog/2016/transcoding-aws-part-one'
 tags:
   - django
   - aws
-readNext: '/blog/2016/transcoding-aws-part-two.html'
 ---

 **Nowadays moving everything to the cloud becomes more and more popular.